 Recent Blog:

-When it comes to most valuable Chrissy gifts for your pet, pet health insurance really does top the list.
+When it comes to the most valuable Christmas gift for your dog or cat’s health, pet insurance really does top the list.
 Though the festive season is one of the most joyous times of the year, it also comes with more risks to our dogs and cats.
 Think pet health risks like tinsel tangles, accidental chocolate ingestion, beach accidents and more.
+That’s why thinking about getting dog or cat insurance in New Zealand before the holidays is such a wise choice.

 Part of being a responsible pet parent is making sure you don’t have to choose between your wallet and getting them the best care possible, if and when they need it.
-We’ve rounded up five reasons you should get your fur kid insurance for Christmas.
+We’ve rounded up five reasons why you should think about getting pet insurance for Christmas.
 Or even better, before Christmas!

 Christmas baubles, tinsel, lights and sparklers.
 These are the things that make Christmas feel like Christmas.
 But they also pose a pet health risk.
 The last thing you want to do on Boxing Day is rush your fur kid to the emergency vet.
-And without pet health insurance, you may have to cough up hundreds or thousands of dollars in vet bills when you could rather be using your money to enjoy the holidays.
+Without pet insurance, you could end up paying hundreds or even thousands in vet bills for your dog or cat’s health when you could rather be using your money to enjoy the holidays in New Zealand.

 Here are some of the festive season objects to be careful of: